Praxelis clematidea flower

 Chemical Control of Praxelis.

-Chemical control options are limited for Giant Bluetop.
+Chemical control options are limited for Praxelis or Giant Bluetop.
 For example, BASF Freehand gives poor control as a pre-emergent herbicide.
-The University of Florida suggests the use of Envu Specticle herbicide but this is not registered in Australia for this.
+The University of Florida suggests the use of Envu Specticle herbicide but this does not have a registration in Australia for Praxelis.

 Non Selective Control of Praxelis.